 Ethereum Futures is an agreement between two parties to buy or sell Ethereum at a predetermined future date and price.
 The futures contract derives its value from the underlying cryptocurrency, Ethereum in this case.
 Thus the price of a Ethereum futures contract moves broadly in sync with the price of Ethereum.

 Trading futures is thus an alternative to actually buying or selling the underlying crypto (aka spot trading).
-In spot trading, you can make profit by buying Ether low and selling it at a high price.
-This trade however works only in a bull market, i.e. when Ether price is going up.
+In spot trading, you can make profit by buying Ethereum low and selling it at a high price.
+This trade however works only in a bull market, i.e. when Ethereum price is going up.
 However, in a bear market, there is no trade possible in spot trading.
 Furthermore, leverage trading is not possible in spot trading.

 If you are a HODLer, you can still use futures to mitigate price risk.
 Say, you hold ETH.
-You can mitigate the risks you face when Ether is falling by going short ETH futures.
-In this case, a short futures position acts as a downside protection by effectively locking the $ value of your portfolio without the need for selling your Ether.
+You can mitigate the risks you face when Ethereum is falling by going short ETH futures.
+In this case, a short futures position acts as a downside protection by effectively locking the $ value of your portfolio without the need for selling your Ethereum.
 Judicious use of futures as hedge can make you a better and stronger HODLer.

 Leverage enables you to open positions that are bigger than your trading capital.
 If you can open a position that is 10 times bigger than your trading capital, then you have 10x leverage available to you.
 The maximum allowed leverage for futures listed on Delta Exchange is as high as 100x.
 There are two ways of thinking about leverage:

 Leverage as capital efficiency driver: For opening a position of a given size, higher the leverage lower the trading capital required.
 The leverage in spot trading is always 1x, while it is 3-4x in margin trading.
 This means futures is 20 to 100 times more capital efficient than spot or margin trading.